 Cheesecake Factory and Big Bang Theory Finale!

 We are huge big bang theory fans and have watched since it began all those seasons ago.
 When the program first began we had no idea what the Cheesecake factory was and had never really visited the States as adults.
-Since then Both The Cheesecake Factory, Visiting the States and Big Bang Theory has become entwined in our lives Somewhat.
+Since then Both The Cheesecake Factory, Visiting the States, and Big Bang Theory have become entwined in our lives Somewhat.
 So it seemed fitting the Shows Final Episode would air while we were in the States and what better way to watch it than Eating Cheesecake from the Cheesecake Factory (Which if you somehow didn’t know is featured heavily in the show, or at least it was early on in the show.)

 So We skipped Dessert at the Pizza Kitchen and grabbed some Take-out Cheesecake from the Mission Valley Cheesecake Factory to say a tearful goodbye to the Show from our Hotel Room.
 The TOASTED MARSHMALLOW S’MORES GALORE Cheesecake was utterly heavenly.

 It really felt like a fitting ending to the Trip and the show and we were emotionally ready to head home…But then we realized we still have 3 Days left on the trip and got ready for another manic day Exploring San Diego Tomorrow, This time the Forecast was sun sun sun and we got ready to head to Sea World!